SWP-Ubau-SoSe2014-Haskell/SWPSoSe14/README.md

 - `tests` contains the hunit tests
 - `rail-examples` contains some Rail example programs

+## Development

+If you plan to contribute to the project make sure that your contribution does not brake any tests and hlint is happy.

 ## Dependencies / Building the Compiler

 - Install cabal (package cabal-install in most distributions)